-Volunteers are an invaluable resource, assisting your association in a myriad of ways.
-Whether it’s through speaking at your events, or helping to advance your advocacy efforts, volunteers are often the face of your association, serving on boards or committees and representing your mission and goals.
-Therefore, it’s crucial to invest in volunteer engagement and strategize on how to keep your volunteers happy, motivated, and committed to the work they do for your association.
+It’s crucial to invest in your volunteer engagement strategy and keep volunteers happy, motivated, and committed to the work they do for your organization.
 Ultimately, the level of volunteer engagement will impact your association’s ability to retain and develop volunteers.
+Read our blog for tips to boost volunteer engagement today!

 What is an effective volunteer engagement strategy?

-When it comes to your volunteer program, you’ll want to implement a strategy that promotes collaboration between volunteers and staff to foster worthwhile volunteer opportunities.
+To create a successful volunteer engagement strategy and foster worthwhile volunteer opportunities, you’ll want to prioritize collaboration between your volunteers and staff.
 These volunteer opportunities will not only positively impact your association, but they’ll benefit your profession and industry.
 When developing your volunteer engagement strategy, attempt to match your volunteers with opportunities that provide valuable experiences.

-To provide a worthwhile experience for your volunteers and begin implementing your volunteer engagement strategy you’ll need to seek their authentic feedback.
-The easiest way to listen to your volunteers’ voices is to conduct a survey.
-The aim of conducting a volunteer survey is to gain statistically beneficial answers, while simultaneously empowering them and bolstering your retention efforts.
+To provide a worthwhile experience for your volunteers and begin implementing your volunteer engagement strategy, you’ll need to seek member feedback.
+The easiest way is to conduct a survey.
+With a volunteer survey, you can gain statistically beneficial answers, while simultaneously empowering members and bolstering your retention efforts.

-- In the introduction of the survey, share how it will help the volunteer program provide better opportunities for its participants.
+- Explain the benefits.
+In the survey introduction, share how it will help the volunteer program provide better opportunities for its participants.
 Explain that when volunteers offer honest feedback, you’ll be able to match them in the perfect experience.

-- If you seek your volunteer’s honesty, you might want to consider making some surveys anonymous.
+- Make the survey anonymous.
+If you seek your volunteer’s honesty, consider making the survey anonymous.
 You’re less likely to get their authentic feedback if you make them submit their names.
-Keep in mind, if you plan to share the survey results outside of the association, you must tell your volunteers before doing so.

-- Consider purchasing a small gift card and randomly selecting a winner from those who complete the survey.
-It might seem like a small incentive, but you’d be surprised what motivates people to complete a survey.
+- Offer an incentive.
+Consider purchasing a small gift card and randomly selecting a winner from those who complete the survey.

-- Ensure you’re promoting your survey in multiple locations – through emails, on your association website, and on social media.
+- Build hype.
+Promote your survey in multiple locations – through emails, on your association website, and on social media.
 Always include a call to action, which features a link to the survey location.

-- While you may have a lot of questions for your volunteers, try not to make your survey longer than five minutes to complete.
-Be respectful of your volunteers’ time – even if your questions are incredible, they likely won’t sit to complete 20 minutes of questions.
-Best practice is to keep your surveys short.
-You can always do another one to follow up in the future.
+- Keep it short.
+While you may have a lot of questions for your volunteers, best practice is to keep your surveys short.
+You can always conduct a follow up survey in the future.

 Questions to include in your survey

-When compiling your first volunteer survey, you’ll want to consider beginning it with basic demographic data and association specific details, such as the following:
+When compiling your first volunteer survey, consider beginning it with basic demographic data to provide a helpful foundation before delving into the meat of your survey.
+Try including the following:

 - Availability and scheduling